melaniebrgr/learning-computer-science/00-everyweeks/week14/README.md

 Social media buttons.
 Google ads.
 Any innocuous piece of code that we web developpers willingly load on our applications because we want people to like, subscribe, tweet and ultimately make money, are slurping up your personal data.
 When clicked, all your cookies ~~are belong to Google~~ are forwarded with the request, and any `.google.com` ones can be read by Google.
 So now Meta and Google know what you've liked, subscribed and paid for and they can in turn t/sell others what ad to microtarget to you.
-If you're curious what Google knows about you, head to (Google's ad center)[https://myadcenter.google.com/controls].
+If you're curious what Google knows about you, head to [Google's ad center](https://myadcenter.google.com/controls).
 By law now however, when a website collects private information about you it can only do so with your consent.
 The two regulations inforcing this are the General Data Privacy Regulation (GDRP) and ePrivacy Directive.